Inverness Castle: Mary, Queen of Scots

 While Mary, Queen of Scots was in Inverness she bought gunpowder and 15 tartan plaids for her lackeys and members of her household.
 Mary moved on to Speyside escorted by "captains of the Highland men", whose service cost £313-6s-8d Scots.

+In response to the Chaseabout Raid, Mary, Queen of Scots and Lord Darnley appointed Hucheon Rose of Kilravock keeper of the castle on 22 September 1565.
+He was to expel George Monro of Dawachcartie and his son Andrew, who had helped to convoy Mary in 1562.
+In October it was decided the Earl of Huntly should be keeper again.

 Other sieges of Inverness Castle

 There were later sieges of Inverness in 1562, 1649, 1650, 1689, 1715 and 1746.
-Mary, Queen of Scots and Lord Darnley appointed Hucheon Rose of Kilravock keeper of the castle in September 1565.
-In October it was decided, the Earl of Huntly should be keeper.

 In May 1619 it was reported that Inverness Castle was in a poor state, and "a great part thereof was quite fallen down".
 King James wrote from Theobalds to the Earl of Mar and Gideon Murray with orders that the castle should be repaired as soon as priority works at Linlithgow Palace and Dumbarton Castle were completed.
 James thought that "although it may be that we in our own time shall never see it, much less dwell therein, yet may some of our successors take occasion to remain there".
 The castle was not repaired at this time.